SlapBot/slapbot.github.io/documentation/configuration/index.md

 - **tts_player** - os refers to operating system, and it just plays that audio (.mp3) from your preferred way of audio listening application (probably vlc media player), if it keeps speaking same thing again and again, you probably have repeat setting on your application.
-Stephanie provides 'pygame' as other option, which works independently, but they have a weird bug which sometimes fails the process, so again don't mess with these settings for now.
+Stephanie provides `pygame` as other option, which works independently, but they have a weird bug which sometimes fails the process, so again don't mess with these settings for now.

 And this ends the primary configurations of stephanie, now it will probably work efficiently, and all you need now is set up modules,